Catherine Downes

 Catherine graduated from Toi Whakaari: NZ Drama school after completing a B.A. in English, Politics and Drama at Victoria University.

-In 1993 Catherine was funded by the Suffrage Centennial Trust to adapt Rachel McAlpine's novel Farewell Speech which Won Chapman Tripp's Theatre Award for Best New New Zealand Play.
+In 1993 Catherine was funded by the Suffrage Centennial Trust to adapt Rachel McAlpine's novel Farewell Speech which won a Chapman Tripp Theatre Award for Best New New Zealand Play.

-1n 2000 she accepted a 5 year contract as Artistic Director of The Court Theatre in Christchurch and in 2006 a 2 year contract as Director of Downstage Theatre in Wellington
+She has been Artistic Director of The Court Theatre in Christchurch and Director of Downstage Theatre in Wellington